-Being a good payment processing partner requires more than simply facilitating transactions.
+Good payment service providers offer more than simply facilitating transactions.
 Payment processors can help you maximize your profits over the busy shopping season.
-A quality provider can give you the tools and resources you need to attract new customers, retain existing ones and help increase your overall profitability.
+Quality service providers give you merchant services options with multiple types of payments you need to attract new customers, retain existing ones and help increase your overall profitability.

 Some must-have business building products and services include:

 - Affordable gift cards.
 Gift cards continue to be a booming business and remain in high demand from customers.
 Holidays are a particularly lucrative time to offer gift cards.
 Your payment processor should offer attractive gift cards that work with your existing POS system.
 A solid gift card program includes free gift card transactions and customer balance inquiries, and will also offer customers the ability to order and redeem cards online.

 - Loyalty programs.
 Encouraging repeat customers is essential for every business.
 Whether you accomplish that by sending customized promotions to customers’ mobile devices or email addresses, or by offering a proprietary store card with built-in discounts and cash back rewards, your payment processor should be able to help.

 - Marketing support.
 Effective gift and loyalty programs generally have strong marketing elements backing them that ultimately drive their success.
 Payment processors can be a wealth of information on how to successfully promote your programs and get the word out about your products and services.
 From professional gift card merchandising materials to mobile alerts for customers in the geographical vicinity of your business, your processor should be able to support your goals to increase your customer base.